Oliver Twist’s Artful Dodger isn’t 13 anymore: He’s an adult. And being an adult comes with more grown-up problems.

 But if the writing aspires to be like The Gilmore Girls, its plot is pure Pretty Little Liars.
 Only more trashy and tawdry.

 The show is preoccupied with sex—heterosexual, homosexual, potentially incestuous, whatever.
 Sometimes, the leap from the classroom to the bedroom is made with less thought than deciding what to wear in the morning.
-(In the pilot, for instance, Kevin and macho football player Moose run off into the woods to engage in some impromptu, fleeting carnal pleasures, with Moose insisting that he’s open to everything but “kissing.”)

 Where are these kids’ parents, you ask?
 Shoved primly away in the background or causing ruckus in Riverdale.
 And while many of these moms and dads do love their children, they’re divvied up into three categories.
 The “good” parents understand their children and, thus, let them do whatever they want.
 The “bad” parents are those who have, like, rules and stuff.
 And then there are the parents who’re making trouble of their own.
+(Seriously, you wouldn’t believe the number of parents in this show who have either turned out to be serial killers or threatened to kill their children’s friends.)

 Sex?
 Scandal?
 Yep, it’s all here.
 Riverdale is what would happen if a high school yearbook and Gawker had a baby.